itsyuimorii/The-Web-Developer-Bootcamp-2023/🌟Final Capstone/README.md

 });
 ```

-## 💥. create a new campground testing in one of routes
+### 2. Create a new campground testing in one of routes

 > app.js